The Gallery in Williams offers locals discount card

-Curley the Bear stuffed animals will be given to children at the Kiwanis Community Dinner in December.
+Kiwanians will give Curly the Bear stuffed animals to children at the Kiwanis Community Dinner in December.
 Each bear requires a $20 donation.
 Kiwanis is looking for 200 donations.
 Information on making a donation is available from Virginia Quinn at (928) 635-0677 or Carol Glassburn at (928) 635-4503.

 Salvation Army seeks bell-ringing volunteers

 The Salvation Army's rental, energy, and stranded traveler programs are now available at two locations.
 Information on rental or heat assistance is available from Pat McShane at (928) 221-3577.
 If travelers need assistance, police station dispatchers will help.

 The Salvation Army is still planning for the Christmas bell-ringing season.
 The Williams branch needs a volunteer to run the bell-ringing program as well as bell ringers.
 A shift is generally two hours.
 Dressing for the weather is important.
 Information on volunteering is available from Terri or Sara at (928) 635-4461.